Terrell-byte/OpenBox/README.md

 Interested in contributing to OpenBox?
 Great!
 Please submit a pull request with details of your changes.
 We appreciate your efforts to improve the project.

 ## License
 OpenBox is available under the MIT License.
-For more details, see the LICENSE file in the repository.

 ## Contact
 For any queries or support requests, please open an issue on the repository.